 A YouTube element has been excluded from this version of the text.
-You can view it online here: https://open.library.okstate.edu/culturalgeography/?p=26 mailing list.
+You can view it online here:

+Fortunately, lots of data are available to help you define your mailing list.
 Household incomes are routinely reported to banks and other financial institutions when families apply for mortgages, loans, and credit cards.
 Personal tastes related to issues like the environment are reflected in behaviors such as magazine subscriptions and credit card purchases.
 Market research companies collect such data and transform it into information by creating "lifestyle segments" - categories of households that have similar incomes and tastes.
 Your solar lawnmower company can purchase lifestyle segment information by 5-digit ZIP code, or even by ZIP+4 codes, which designate individual households.